paucablop/chemotools/paper/paper.md

 # Acknowledgements

 This project has not received any external funding.
-The author would like to express gratitude to Vitor Hugo da Silva for the thorough feedback on the manuscript.
+The author would like to express his gratitude to Dr. Vitor Hugo da Silva for his thorough feedback on the manuscript.

 # References